URL Specification

 , thus containing a path-root even

-though neither url1 nor url2 has one.
+though neither base nor input has one.

 Forcing

-Forced File URL
+Forcing a File URL

 To force a file-URL url: